Why do tall golfers hit it farther?

 Faldo.
 Technique matters, of course.
 But the question was asked in

 equal?
-I'm answering in the same spirit.
+I'm answering in that spirit.

 Facebook discussions have an interesting dynamic, even if they are in